alexwlchan/alexwlchan.net/src/_drafts/my-scanning-setup.md

   <figcaption>When I'm labelling a sort option, I much prefer explicit sort options to "ascending" or "descending".
 It always takes me a moment to work out which one I actually want, and half the time I pick wrong.</figcaption>
 </figure>

-Finally, at the top of every page, there's a list of all the tags I've used.
+Finally, here's the list of all the tags I've used.
 This gives me a way to see what tags I've already used, and to quickly drill down into my documents:

 <figure>
   <img src="/images/2019/docstore_tag_list.png">
   <figcaption>I use a colon in tags to create a mini-hierarchy, which is reflected in the tag list.
-For example, in the list above, I have three tags: <em>programming</em>, <em>programming:ruby</em>, and <em>programming:scala</em>.
+For example, in the list above, I have three programming-related tags: <em>programming</em>, <em>programming:ruby</em>, and <em>programming:scala</em>.
   </figcaption>
 </figure>

 ## Under the hood

+What is this section?

 ### Libraries